 Is pickle juice good for you?

 The short answer?
 Not necessarily.
-While pickle juice is being touted for several health benefits, Taub-Dix says that drinking the salty beverage could have some seriously dangerous side effects, depending on your overall health.
+While pickle juice is sometimes touted for several health benefits, Taub-Dix says that drinking the salty beverage could have some seriously dangerous side effects, depending on your overall health.
 “It depends on you — what your health concerns are and what your body composition is,” she says.
 But how do you know if pickle juice is right for you?

 Pickle Juice for Cramps

-The reason pickle juice is being praised for relieving muscle cramps is its high sodium content.
+The reason pickle juice is praised for relieving muscle cramps is its high sodium content.
 Sodium is known to help cramping because it’s an essential electrolyte that can be lost through sweating.
 Replenishing the body with water and not enough sodium can lead to a condition called hyponatremia, which causes the muscles to cramp and spasm.
 Sodium is found in salty foods, and pickle juice contains a significant amount of sodium compared to other beverages.
-With that being said, if you’re an athlete and you sweat a lot, a small serving of pickle juice could potentially help to relieve these symptoms.
+That said, if you’re an athlete and you sweat a lot, a small serving of pickle juice could help to relieve these symptoms.
 However, according to Taub-Dix, the high sodium content in pickle juice may be too extreme of an option for increasing your salt consumption.